 Sustainability and Conservation Considerations

 Understanding the conservation status of paddlefish is crucial for responsible consumption.
-According to the American Paddlefish Wikipedia page, populations have declined due to overfishing and habitat loss, making sustainable practices essential.
+According to scientific assessments, wild populations have declined due to overfishing and habitat loss, making sustainable practices essential for the species' future.

 How to Clean a Paddlefish: Essential Preparation Steps